confluentinc/ksql/docs/installation/server-config/avro-schema.rst

 The following functionality is not supported yet:

 -  Message keys in Avro format are not supported.
-Message keys in KSQL are always interpreted as STRING format, which means KSQL will ignore Avro schemas that have been registered for message keys.
+Message keys in KSQL are always interpreted as STRING format, which means KSQL will ignore Avro schemas that have been registered for message keys and the key will be read using StringDeserializer.
 -  Avro schemas with nested fields are not supported yet.
 This is because KSQL does not yet support nested columns.
+This functionality is coming soon.

 Configuring KSQL for Avro
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-You must configure the API endpoint of |sr| by setting ``ksql.schema.registry.url`` (default: ``http://localhost:8081``) in the KSQL server configuration file (``<path-to-confluent>/etc/ksql/ksql-server.properties``).
+You must configure the REST endpoint of |sr| by setting ``ksql.schema.registry.url`` (default: ``http://localhost:8081``) in the KSQL server configuration file (``<path-to-confluent>/etc/ksql/ksql-server.properties``).
 For more information, see :ref:`install_ksql-server`.